-The declared homestead provisions present a number of problems which should be weighed against any claimed advantages of the procedure:
+The declared homestead provisions present a number of problems which should be weighed against any claimed advantages:

 1. Uncertainty.
 The one feature a declared homestead procedure based on filing with the county recorder should have is certainty - yet no one can rely on the validity of a homestead declaration.
 The filing sits in the records, but has little meaning unless it is tested in execution proceedings.
-The debtor may have moved
+The debtor may have moved to another residence or the debtor's marriage may be dissolved.
+A later declaration as to different property acts as an abandonment pro tanto of the interest of the declarant.
+Thus, if spouses choose to live apart, and a second (or second and third) declaration is recorded, the first declaration becomes meaningless.

-31. This is in apparent conflict with the rule in Section 704.965.
+^{32.} This is in apparent conflict with the rule in Section 704.965.

-32. See Prob.
+^{33.} See Prob.
 Code §§ 60, 6520-6528; Recommendation Relating to Probate Homestead, 15 Cal.
 L. Revision Comm'n Reports 401 (1980).

-33. See Section 704.780.
+^{34.} See Section 704.780.

-34. Section 704.760(b).
+^{35.} Section 704.760(b).